Tontonjo/joix/README.md

 ## Disclaimer
 This is provided as-is.
-This implies there's no way to customize storages, targets or anything and that no consideration about anything else than what's provided: no security, checks, validation or anything else.
+This implies there's no way to customize storages, targets or anything and no consideration about anything else than what's provided:
+no security, checks, validation or anything else.
 There's certainly a lot of things that can be improved - if you think so, please make a PR or dont complain.
 ## WARNING:
 The iso is configured with simplicity in mind and is a "press enter" installation - No jokes.